-- For some participants it may make sense to adapt the wording in the question to reflect the materials they use. - Make sure to include all of the menstrual materials used during girls last period, even if those materials were only used briefly.
+• For some participants it may make sense to adapt the wording in the question to reflect the materials they use.

-For example, if a participant ONLY uses cloth instead of asking: "Were your menstrual materials comfortable?" you may ask "Was your cloth comfortable?"
+For example: if a participant ONLY uses cloth instead of asking: "Were your menstrual materials comfortable?" you may ask "Was your cloth comfortable?"